csabattilas/react-take-home-exercise/README.md

-# React Take-Home Challenge: Task Manager App
+# React: Task Manager App

 ## Overview

-This exercise is designed to assess your proficiency with React, TypeScript and Tailwind CSS.
+This exercise is designed to assess  proficiency with React, TypeScript and Tailwind CSS.
 In this project, you'll work on a simple Task Manager application that allows users to add, view, and manage tasks.
 Your goal is to review the existing codebase, identify issues, and implement fixes and enhancements.

 Your work will be evaluated on: